Why Do You Need an Effective EHS Incident Reporting and Investigation Program?

 - Are familiar with the processes involved in the incident

 What Steps to Take?
-Incident investigations should generally follow the steps below:
+Incident investigations should generally follow these steps:

-- Determine and Assign Corrective Actions.
-When one or more root causes have been identified, determine and assign root causes that will prevent further incidents.
+When one or more root causes have been identified, determine and assign corrective actions that will prevent further incidents from occurring.

 Employee Training

 Employees need to be trained on incident reporting requirements at time of hire.
-All employees should receive continual training on incident reporting but especially when the reporting methods change.
+All employees should receive continual training on incident reporting, especially when the reporting methods change.

 Communicating Incident Information to Employees